sichenz/GEMM-Optimization/README.md

 ## Overview

-This project implements and optimizes GEMM kernels using GPU TensorCores via the WMMA API.
-The goal was to achieve 40-60% of cuBLAS TensorCore performance, though we ended up at around 5-8% with our best kernel.
+This project implements GEMM kernels using GPU TensorCores through the WMMA API.
+Our initial goal was to achieve 40-60% of cuBLAS TensorCore performance, but we ended up reaching about 5-8% with our best kernel.
+While this is lower than our target, we learned a lot about GPU programming and optimization.

-GEMM is the core operation in deep learning and accounts for most of the training time.
-TensorCores provide 5-7x speedup over regular FP32 computation, so learning to program them is important for high-performance computing.
+GEMM is a fundamental operation in deep learning and takes up most of the training time.
+TensorCores can provide 5-7x speedup over regular FP32 computation, so understanding how to program them is useful for high-performance computing.

 ---